dr-jam/GameplayProgramming/README.md

 # ECS189L - Gameplay Programming
 ## UPDATES FOR SPRING 2022

+* Updated Unity editor version information and added holiday info.
-* Removed referencds to the class being asynchronous.
+* Removed references to the class being asynchronous.
 This is no longer permitted without special case by the administration.
+(Well, except quizes.)
 * Changed CRN to the one for 2022.
 * Re-instuted the attendance policy.
 * Changed office hours to TDB.